markterweele/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsai.md

 <!-- SetCopilotHardwareKey-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
 The property value is the Application User Model ID (AUMID) for the target application.
 For example: the Microsoft 365 Copilot app is `Microsoft.MicrosoftOfficeHub_8wekyb3d8bbwe!Microsoft.MicrosoftOfficeHub`.
-To help you retrieve AUMIDs, you can refer to this article: [Find the Application User Model ID of an installed app | Microsoft Learn](https://learn.microsoft.com/en-us/windows/configuration/store/find-aumid?tabs=ps%2Cexplorer&pivots=windows-11).
+For more information, see [Find the application user model ID of an installed app](/windows/configuration/store/find-aumid?tabs=ps%2Cexplorer&pivots=windows-11).

 <!-- SetCopilotHardwareKey-Editable-End -->